Duolingo: Features and media

 In October 2013, Duolingo launched a crowdsourced language incubator.
-In March 2021, it announced that it would be ending its volunteer contributor program.
+Initially relying on volunteers developing its courses, in March 2021 Duolingo announced that it would be ending its volunteer contributor program.
 The company said that language courses would instead be maintained and developed by professional linguists aligning with CEFR standards.
 On June 28, 2021, Duolingo filed for an initial public offering on NASDAQ under the ticker DUOL.
 From August 2021 to June 2022, the Duolingo language learning app was removed from some app stores in China.
+In March 2022, Duolingo discontinued its community forums.

 In August 2022, Duolingo overhauled its interface, changing its course structure from a tree-like design, where users could choose from a range of lessons after completing previous ones, to a linear progression.
 This update has been criticized by users across social media outlets, such as Reddit and X (formerly Twitter).
 CEO Luis von Ahn stated that there were no plans to reverse the changes.

-In October 2022, Duolingo acquired Detroit-based animation studio Gunner; it is the studio that produces art assets and animation for Duolingo and Duolingo ABC and its marketing campaigns.
+In October 2022, Duolingo acquired Detroit-based animation studio Gunner, a long-time design and animation partner that had produced graphics and animations for Duolingo, Duolingo ABC, and the company's marketing campaigns.

 In March 2023, Duolingo officially announced the planned Duolingo Max, a subscription tier above Super Duolingo, in their blog.
 In October 2023, Duolingo released math and music courses in English and Spanish for iOS users.

 In January 2024, Duolingo fired around ten percent of its contract workforce and announced plans to replace them with AI.
 The company acquired Detroit-based design studio Hobbes in March.

-Duolingo announced plans to expand its music education offerings after acquiring London-based NextBeat, a music and gaming startup company.
+Duolingo announced plans to expand its music education offerings after acquiring London-based NextBeat, a music and gaming start-up company.